Enterprise-CMCS/macpro-quickstart-serverless/services/README.md

 # Terminology

 The terms `branch` and `stage` are equivalent.
-When a user pushes code to a git `branch`, the QuickStart deploys multiple services by invoking `serverless deploy --stage <branch>` for each service being deployed.
+When a user pushes code to a git `branch`, the QuickStart deploys multiple services by invoking `serverless deploy --stage <branch>` for each service being deployed. `branch` names must be less than 27 characters.

 For each service, the QuickStart generates a cloudformation template that AWS deploys to build a `cloudformation stack`.
 For a given stage, the names of each cloudformation stack follow the pattern `<service-name>-<stage>`.